ttu/json-flatfile-datastore/README.md

 var result = await store.DeleteItemAsync("counter");
 ```

-## Encrypt JSON-file content
+## Encrypt JSON-File Content

 It is possible to encrypt the written JSON-data.
-When `encryptionKey`-parameter is passed to constructor, data will be encypted with `Aes256`.
+Passing the `encryptionKey` parameter to the constructor encrypts data using `AES-256`.

 ```c#
 var secretKey = "Key used for encryption";
 var store = new DataStore(newFilePath, encryptionKey: secretKey);
 ```

-## Data Store and collection lifecycle
+## Data Store and Collection Lifecycle

-When the data store is created, it reads the JSON file to the memory.
-Data store starts a new background thread that handles the file access.
+When the data store is created, it reads the JSON file into memory.
+The data store starts a new background thread that handles file access.

-When the collection is created it has a lazy reference to the data and it will deserialize the JSON to objects when it is accessed for the first time.
+When the collection is created, it has a lazy reference to the data and will deserialize the JSON to objects when accessed for the first time.

-All write operations in collections are executed immediately internally in the collection and then the same operation is queued on DataStore's BlockingCollection.
-Operations from the BlockingCollection are executed on background thread to DataStore's internal collection and saved to file.
+All write operations in collections are executed immediately internally in the collection, and then the same operation is queued on DataStore's `BlockingCollection`.
+Operations from the `BlockingCollection` are executed on a background thread to DataStore's internal collection and saved to the file.

 ```csharp
 // Data is loaded from the file